 Roads in the Western Front in 1914 were narrow and usually unpaved, and were adequate for farm traffic but not for the hundreds of thousands of men and animals that used them during the war.
 They quickly became mired in mud and traffic would have spilled off the roads into the fields, except those were even worse.

 With neither side making any real advances, but rather shelling and bombing the same land over and over, the soil became so churned up that mud and shell holes filled with water could be six feet or more deep.
 Mud on roads and in camps was often ankle deep as a matter of routine.
-Roads were repaired constantly, and boards nailed together into rough platforms known as duck boards, were used to reinforce road surfaces, but horses and mules, as well as men, had to negotiate the mud as a matter of course.
+Roads were repaired constantly, and boards nailed together into rough platforms known as duck boards were used to reinforce road surfaces, but horses and mules, as well as men, had to negotiate the mud most seasons of the year.